The Monthly Scoop: November Rewards Update

 Before we go any further, you need to work out whether a rewards card is the right choice for you.
-Different cards suit different cardholders, and it’s safe to say rewards cards are not for everyone.
+Different cards suit different cardholders, and it’s safe to say rewards cards aren't for everyone.
 Let’s break it down.

 Spending Power: You earn points by using your card when you make purchases.
 If you don’t have the funds to spend on your card and pay it all off each month, it will make it hard to earn enough points to make your card worthwhile.

 Spending Habits: By thinking about where you spend the most on your credit card, you can choose the card that best rewards your spending.
 Think supermarket shopping, travel spending and more.

 How do you choose the best rewards card for you?

 Rewards cards come in all shapes and sizes, which means you’ll need to find one that works hardest for you.
 The best credit card for you may not be the best for someone else.
 Fortunately, CreditCard.com.au makes it easy to compare the options side-by-side.
 But, what should you look for when you compare?

 This is a big one.
 How much you pay in annual fees will directly affect the real-world value of the points you earn.
 So, how do you weigh up the options?

 Step 1.
 Estimate how much you’ll spend on the card each year.